Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-To reduced them we firstly look
+We selectected an amount we can sort by hand = 280, this correspond to a treshold of occurencies > 1000.
+The downside is that we loose a lot of occupation just because we can't sort them by hand.
+We would need another unpaid assistant to do it for us... and we will come back later to that.

-We found some publications [here](https://repository.library.georgetown.edu/handle/10822/559298)[^2] and [there](https://www.leyden212.org/Page/4244) about Career Clusters.
-Based on them we
+To define some clusters we looked at those publications [here](https://repository.library.georgetown.edu/handle/10822/559298)[^2] and [there](https://www.leyden212.org/Page/4244) about Career Clusters.
+Based on that we build two tables: